On 19 May 2021 the Sanction Hearing was held for Amigo’s proposed Scheme of Arrangement. On 24 May, judgment was given and the Scheme was rejected.

 The judge asked why Amigo would have to go into administration very shortly as there was no immediate cash crunch.
-Amigo said a Board meeting had confirmed this after receipt of the FCA’s letter the previous week.
+Amigo said a Board meeting held the previous week after receipt of the FCA’s letter had confirmed it would have to go into administration if the Scheme was not approved.

 The judge asked why no assessment had been presented from Amigo’s expert advisers to explain why any other alternative Schemes would not be feasible.
 He said the court appeared to be being asked to make a decision with the sword of Damocles hanging over it with the threat of immediate administration.

 - the Scheme disproportionately benefited the shareholders despite them ranking behind the redress creditors in insolvency.
 The capping of the claims of the redress creditors was being used to recapitalise the company;

 - Amigo had not attempted to quantify the benefits to shareholders, nor suggested why the terms of the offered profit share – 15% over four years – were reasonable;